partyfavorphoto/XMRT-Ecosystem/xmrt_apps/xmrt_mobile_mining_optimizer_README.md

 ## Implementation Steps

 1. 1.
-Define user requirements and gather feedback from potential users.
+Set up the development environment with React Native and necessary libraries.
 2. 2.
-Design the application architecture focusing on modularity and scalability.
+Design the user interface focusing on usability and accessibility.
 3. 3.
-Set up the development environment and initialize the project repository.
+Integrate the xmrt-rust repository for mining functionalities.
 4. 4.
-Develop the core mining optimization algorithms using AI agents from 'xmrt-activepieces'.
+Implement MESHNET capabilities using Socket.io for decentralized data sharing.
 5. 5.
-Integrate real-time monitoring features from 'xmrt-rayhunter' to enhance privacy and security.
+Incorporate privacy features from xmrt-rayhunter for threat detection.
 6. 6.
-Implement a user-friendly interface for seamless interaction and accessibility.
+Develop AI-driven features using xmrt-activepieces for optimizing mining operations.
 7. 7.
-Connect with decentralized governance frameworks to allow users to propose and vote on mining strategies.
+Enable DAO governance features by integrating voting mechanisms.
 8. 8.
-Conduct thorough testing including unit tests, integration tests, and user acceptance tests.
+Conduct thorough testing for performance and security.
 9. 9.
-Deploy the application to app stores and promote it within the XMRT community.
+Deploy the application for beta testing and gather user feedback.
 10. 10.
-Gather user feedback and iterate on features based on real-world usage.
+Iterate based on feedback and finalize the application for public release.

 ## License